AdaCore/gprconfig_kb/doc/gprbuild_ug/building_with_gprbuild.rst

 Then, the switches that may be specified on the command line as well as in package Builder of the main project (attribute Switches):

+* :samp:`--keep-temp-files`

+  Normally, GPRbuild delete the temporary files that it creates.
+  When this switch is used, the temporary files that GPRbuild creates are not deleted.

 * :samp:`--create-map-file`

   When linking an executable, if supported by the platform, create a map file